 But lucky for us, it’s still a hidden gem where we can enjoy the authenticity of the town.
 As an avid hiker, it’s also a plus that you can hike for hours to incredible places straight from the village.

-If this sounds like you, I’m sure you’ll enjoy it just as much as we did!
+If this sounds like you, make sure you add it to your bucket list as I’m sure you’ll enjoy it just as much as we did!

 Happy travels!